On using symmetric polynomials for constructing root finding methods: Constructing iterative formulas

 We put $\e=1$, then in order to obtain a linear equation with respect to the variable $q$ we need to solve the following system: \beq \eeq The solution is $\a=6, \b=8, \g=3, \d=6.$ Finally, we have \beq \lambda_i=\textrm{z}-\frac{4f( 6{f^{\prime}}^3-6f f^{\prime}f^{\prime\prime}+f^2f^{(3)})}{24{f^{\prime}}^4 - 36 f {f^{\prime}}^2f^{\prime\prime} +6f^2{f^{\prime\prime}}^2+8f^2f^{\prime}f^{(3)}-f^3f^{(4)}-f^4 T}, \eeq where $T=6S_4+8S_1S_3+3S_2^2+6S_1^2S_2+S_1^4.$ Since $(\ref{24})$ is also related to $(\ref{23})$, we can represent $(\ref{19}), (\ref{22}), (\ref{24})$ in the following form \beq \lambda_i=\textrm{z}+ d\; \frac { \left(1/f\right)^{(d-1)} (\textrm{z}) } { \left(1/f\right)^{(d)} (\textrm{z})+(-1)^{d-1}H_d/f(\textrm{z}) }, \eeq where $d=2,3,4$, respectively and

-Using the considered approach, we can get formulas similar to $(\ref{25})$ for another positive integer $d$.
-It is easy to show that when $d=1$, we have $H_1=S_1$.
-This case corresponds to the Maehly-Ehrlich-Alberth method.
+Since the relation $(\ref{25})$ is already established \cite{Wa,P2} for any positive integer $d$, we will not do it in this paper.
+It should be noted that when $d=1$, we have $H_1=S_1$.
+This case corresponds to the Maehly-Ehrlich-Alberth method $(\ref{2})$.